Culprit0897/Culprit0897/README.md

 - 👋 Hi, I’m @Culprit.
-- 👀 I’m interested in devops.
+- 👀 I’m interested in development.
-- 🌱 I’m currently learning full stack.
+- 🌱 I’m currently working as full stack developer.
-- 📫 How to reach me at insta "rockey_rajesh".
+- 📫 How to reach me at insta "lord_of_kings_r".

 <!---
 Culprit0897/Culprit0897 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.